 Owning and managing property is often complicated despite the attractiveness of the job.
 Besides the risk of damage to the physical properties, there are other exposures often overlooked or underestimated.
-Adaptability and staying educated can help you to identify and mitigate potential property management risks before a claim occurs.
+Adaptability and staying educated can help you to identify and mitigate potential property management risks Continued before a claim occurs.

 Here are 5 of the current day challenges property managers & owners are up against: